you112ef/OpenManus-RL/Readme.md

 Create issues for feature requests, bug reports, or ideas.
 Submit pull requests to help improve OpenManus-RL.
 Or simply reach out to us for direct collaboration.
+Important contributors will be listed as co-authors to our paper.

 # Roadmap
 1. Agent Environment Support